13. JavaScript: Arrays & Loops

 Warm-Up

-In a new Sandbox, declare a variable for every scholar in camp.
+Declare a variable for every scholar in camp.
 The variable names should be something likeĀ scholar1,Ā scholar2, etc. and the values should be strings of their first names.
 Be ready to share your code!

 Collections